Akiokita/full-stack/README.md

 Install Composer on
 https://getcomposer.org/

-Go to the 'front-end' folder and run the command: 'composer install
+Go to the 'front-end' folder and run the command: 'composer install'

 # Back-end Quick Start